 - New directions or conclusions

 - Connections with material you’ve learned in other courses

 - New technical and logical considerations about your project

-How can these new ideas and theories help you solve problems and make decisions (about your project and other things in life)?
+Plans for the coming week(s): how can these new ideas and theories help you solve problems, make decisions (about your project and other things in life) and meet your goals?

 - New ideas to experiment with

 - New challenges you make want to try